VectorInstitute/vector-eval/README.md

 - **C\*** - Ground Truth Context
 - **A\*** - Ground Truth Answer

 Not all of the elements will necessarily be available.
-Some evaluation can be performed without ground truth context, C\*, or ground truth answers, A\*.
+Some evaluation can be performed without ground truth context (**C\***), or ground truth answers (**A\***).
 Evaluation without ground truth is relevant when monitoring a system deployed in production.
 Ultimately, this is a somewhat simplistic view of system elements.
 A complex system may have many elements of intermediate state that should be evaluated.
 For example, a re-ranking system should evaluate the context before and after re-ranking to rigorously evaluate the impact of the re-ranking model.

 #### Evaluation Without Ground Truth